Week 2 fantasy football inactives watch

 DE Jerry Attaochu (hamstring, questionable)

-S Jimmie Ward (Hamstring, questionable)
+S Jimmie Ward (hamstring, questionable)

 LB Terence Garvin (shoulder, doubtful)